RaspberryPiFoundation/webdev-curriculum/en-GB/lesson#1/lesson#1.md

 Whenever this happens, we say that the tag that is being wrapped is the _child_ and the tag that does the wrapping is the __parent__ element.
 It's a little bit like a family tree!

-7. To the browser all tags of the same kind are the same, but you can mark them out using classes and ids (pronounced aye-dees).
+7. To the browser all tags of the same kind are the same, but you can mark them out using classes and Ids (pronounced aye-dees).
 For example, some of your paragraphs might be introductions, so you could give them a class `introduction`.
 See if you can spot some classes inside `page.html` .

 8. Ids are used to mark unique items on your page.
 See if you can spot the `div` tag with an `id` of `kitten` in the page.